 Consider adding a visual checksum: it is important to indicate to the user that a name is an ENS name that relates to an Ethereum address or other hash, rather than an http link.
 To do this, it is advisable to associate the ENS name with some form of visual checksum: identicons, Blockies or other custom algorithmic representation of the address.

-Not all ENS domains end with .eth: ENS names normally end with .eth.
-However other Top Level Domains (TLD) are currently supported (.xyz, .luxe and .kred) and more will be in the future.
-Consider this if you are thinking about displaying the TLD part in the truncated view of long domains.
+Not all ENS names end with .eth: ENS names normally end with .eth.
+However other top-level domains (TLD) are currently supported (.xyz, .luxe, .kred, .art, .club) and more will be in the future.
+Consider this if you are thinking about displaying the TLD part in the truncated view of long names.

 If you are showing the ENS name in its entirety or a truncated version, you should: